srajib826/CarVision/MOREDETAILS.md

 Figure 4 illustrates the interface of the application when the distance is deemed safe, and  shows the alert interface when the vehicle is too close or in potential danger.
 These real-time notifications are based on the predicted velocity estimations of CarVision, demonstrating its effectiveness in practical real-driving assistance.

+### Time Synchronization
+To achieve time synchronization across all devices, we connected the mobile phone's Wi-Fi hotspot to the laptop.
+This ensured that the laptop adopted the mobile phone's system time as the reference.
+The mmWave radar and other modalities, including LiDAR and the camera, were connected to the laptop, ensuring all these devices operated on the same synchronized timeline.
+For IMU data we used andriod application called IMULog, which directly logs the data in smart phone.
+For ground truth data collection, we used the OBDELM-II sensor, which was paired with the smartphone via Bluetooth.
+The data was logged directly on the smartphone, maintaining consistency with the mobile phone's reference time.
+This approach effectively addressed the challenge of time synchronization across all devices and modalities.

 ## References
 1. L. Deng, T. Guo, H. Wang, Z. Chi, Z. Wu, and R. Yuan, “Obstacle